 - The out of focus repeating pillars in the background lead to the model, dressed in red, which is a dominant, attention demanding color.

-- She is placed in a block of solid white, the lightest part of the image and therefore demanding of our attention.
+- She’s positioned in front of the lightest part of the image and therefore demands our attention

-- Her downward gaze then draws our attention down to the blank white of the pillar that she’s leaning against.
+- Her downward gaze then draws our attention diagonally down to the blank white of the pillar that she’s leaning against

 - This movement up her arm and following her gaze creates an implied triangle, echoing her outline.
-The triangle is dynamic, but also reassuring and restful as it is upright, as are the solid, dependable, wide verticals of the pillars.
+The triangle is dynamic, but also reassuring and restful as it’s upright, as are the solid, dependable, wide verticals of the pillars